caroleatierney/Butterflies_of_New_England/README.md

 ** Later if I wanted add an array of sub family names with names ** add dates and notes section to form

-Use this to refresh mockapi database just stuff in array brackets[] {
+Use this to refresh mockapi database just the stuff in array brackets[] {
     "newEnglandButterflies":
     [